A short introduction

 Because F consists of three digits and equals the outcome of 8 times A, A must be smaller than 1000/8=125.
 Number H consists of four digits and is the product of number A and the last digit of C. Therefore, H is at least 1000, and because A is smaller than 125, the last digit of C must be 9.
 Moreover, A must be at least 1000/9, so be larger than 111.

-Because the number D is subtracted from a number of four digits and the outcome of the subtraction consists of two digits, the first digit of D must be 9.
+Because the number D is subtracted from a number of four digits and the outcome consists of two digits, the first digit of D must be 9.
 This is possible only if the first digit of C is 8.

 The complete long division can now be filled in: